Q. How do I protect my assets?

 You should always review your values, goals and objectives with your financial advisor, who will then be in a better position to suggest appropriate products and options which may better help you solve your problem, rather than band-aiding it.

 Q. Fear government, how bad is government?
 What going to do?

 A. Politicians don’t want to reveal what they know and have done.
 Do a Google seach to the National Debt Clock – in real time.
 National debt this fiscal year is more than the first 200 years of this country.
 You have to protect your assets.

 Q. Don’t know codes

 A. Most people have not read the 70,000 pages of the tax code.
 The wealthy seek advisors who can help them take advantage of the tax codes.
 Use this year as an opportunity to rid your silent partner, the IRS, of increasing claims on your retirement accounts by paying them off at today’s known low tax rates.
-Many investors and advisors investing in the 80s and 90s experienced two decades of strong growth which they have gotten accustomed to as the norm.
-What we are experiencing now is a different cycle in the economy, with a probability of a slower growth period.
 It is important that the investment decisions being made are appropriate for this time.
 When meeting with my clients I try to focus on their family and events in their life that bring them happiness.

 Q. I didn’t know it existed – Why hasn’t anyone told me?

 A. Either they didn’t know, or just didn’t think enough of you to share the information.